Quad bikes

 Quad bike case study – Carmen Braidwood, by Consumer Protection

-• hang a tag on the quad bike that allows you to compare the safety of models prior to purchase;
+• hang a tag on the quad bike showing the stability test result of the bike.
+It helps to compare different models safety.

-• fix a durable warning label to the quad bike that warns the user of the quad bike of the risk of rollover;
+• fix a warning label to the quad bike showing the risk of rollover;

 • meet certain requirements in the US or European standards for quad bikes.